4 DAYS FROM $1,299

 Visit Helsinki, Finland and sail to Stockholm, Sweden

-Whether you’re viewing Helsinki’s 1852 cathedral, crossing one of its many parks or squares, or seeing yourself reflected in the glass of a brand new building, you'll find that there’s an appealing orderliness and grace to this northern capital.
-Your panoramic city tour includes bustling Market Square and Old Market Hall, elegant Helsinki Cathedral, and the stately government buildings of Senate Square.
-Afterwards, we sail west along Finland’s scenic coast enroute to Stockholm, our final port of call.
-Raise a glass tonight at the Captain’s Farewell Dinner as we toast our shipmates and our memorable voyage on the Baltic Sea.
+Whether you’re viewing Helsinki’s 1852 cathedral, crossing one of its many parks or squares, or seeing yourself reflected in the glass of a brand-new building, you'll find that there’s an appealing orderliness and grace to this northern capital.
+Your walking and panoramic city tour includes bustling Market Square and Old Market Hall, elegant Helsinki Cathedral, and the stately government buildings of Senate Square.
+Afterwards, sail west along Finland’s scenic coast en route to Stockholm, your final port of call.
+Tonight's movie night features "Mamma Mia!"

 Explore the Stockholm archipelago and Vasa Museum

 We’ll disembark this morning to spend our final night ashore.
 Unforgettable Moment: On your tour of this “Venice of the North” — Stockholm spreads across 14 islands knit together by some 57 bridges — you’ll walk through the narrow streets of the delightful Gamla Stan, or Old Town, and enjoy views of Stockholm City Hall and the city’s equally attractive newer sections.
 Cultural Connection: On an included tour, visit the fascinating Vasa Museum, where you’ll see the amazing “ghost ship” of the same name — the world’s only fully intact 17th century warship.
 The massive vessel sank just offshore on its maiden voyage in 1628.
 It lay preserved in the mud for three centuries, before being recovered and displayed in its full glory.
 Afterward, enjoy your last afternoon free and a Farewell Drink and reception in your hotel.

 Fly home or stay on for your Stockholm, Sweden post-trip extension